el-bart/3d_printing_sdk/README.md

 this section covers how to extend functionality of the base package.

+### adding printers

+go to `config/printer/` directory. all supported printers are listed there. you can add new printer by creating a directory names after it. inside the directory `printer.ini` file is expected to be present, setting default settings for a given printer type.

 ### adding materials

-inside `config` directory, create new directory, named after your material. put a `template.ini` config for the material there. it will be used, along with patches to create final config file.
+material settings are per-printer. inside `config/printer/<your_printer>/filemant/` directory, create new directory, named after your material. put a `filament.ini` config for the material there. it will be used to create a final config file.

-note that at this point this also requires small change in `Makefile`. look for places where `pla` string is present, for guidance. sorry for inconvenience -- this will be fixed soon (see TODO.md).
+remember to also create `mode/` directory and `mode/none.ini` empty file. this is a default print mode, that does not optimize for any special property.

 ### adding build mode

-in order to create a new build mode, go to `config/<material_name>/` directory. create a `patch_<name>.ini` file there. list there only the options, that you'd like to be overwritten, compared to default `template.ini`. you can use comments as well.
+mode settings are specific for printer+filament combination. inside `config/printer/<your_printer>/filemant/<your_filament>/mode/` directory, create new file, named after mode you'd like to provide. create a `<your_mode>.ini` file there. list there only the options, that you'd like to be overwritten, compared to default `printer.ini` and `filament.ini`. you can use comments as well.

+make sure to check other profiles, in order to keep naming consistent.

+### configuration priorities

+note that you can (effectively) have the same parameters set in different places, namely for:
+- printer
+- filament
+- mode
+- per-file override
+each parameter is applied/updated in this exact order. effectively last override wins (i.e. `per-file override` step has a final say in all cases).

+## contributing

+you're more than welcome to contribute. :) most likely you'll want to add your own printer. please keep naming conventions, following existing code. you also do not need to add all the possible modes and filament types. it's better to have less options, but tested and known to be working, rather than bunch of copy-and-paste, unreliable settings.

+in order to contribute just file a PR with your changes.